Economy of Ghana: Economic transparency

 The distribution of wealth ownership in Ghanaian society in 2013.
 A majority of wealth is held by 20% of the population.

 The judicial system of Ghana deals with corruption, economic malpractice and lack of economic transparency.
 Despite significant economic progress, obstacles do remain.
 Particular institutions need reform, and property rights need improvement.
 The overall investment regime lacks market transparency.
 Tackling these issues will be necessary if Ghana's rapid economic growth is to be maintained.

 According to Transparency International's 2022 Corruption Perception Index, Ghana was ranked 72nd out of 180 countries, with a score of 43 on a scale where a 0–9 score means highly corrupt, and a 90–100 score means very clean.
 This was based on perceived levels of public sector corruption.
 John Addo Kufuor, son of former President John Agyekum Kufuor and Kojo Annan, son of former Secretary-General of the United Nations Kofi Annan, have been named in association with the Panama Papers.

 Health and biotechnology

-The Centre for Scientific Research into Plant Medicine is an agency of the Ministry of Health that was set up in the 1970s for research and development and as a practical resource (product production & distribution/provision) primarily in areas of biotechnology related to medicinal plants.
-This includes both herbal medicine and work on more advanced applications.
-It also has a secondary role as an educational resource for foreign students in health, biotechnology and related fields.
+Ghana's health and biotechnology sector includes plant-medicine research, pharmaceutical regulation, clinical trials, biological products, and emerging vaccine-manufacturing initiatives.
+A major public institution in this field is the Centre for Plant Medicine Research (CPMR) at Mampong-Akuapem, formerly known as the Centre for Scientific Research into Plant Medicine.
+The centre was established by the Government of Ghana in 1975 to conduct research into medicinal plants and support the scientific development of herbal medicine.

+The Ministry of Health describes the Centre for Plant Medicine Research as an institution for research into herbal medicine in Mampong Akuapem, in Ghana's Eastern Region.
+The centre produces herbal medicines and operates an out-patient clinic, linking scientific research with practical health-service delivery.

+Ghana also has a regulatory framework for clinical trials, vaccines, biological products, and related health technologies.
+The Food and Drugs Authority regulates clinical trials in the country and states that its clinical-trials function is intended to ensure that trials are conducted according to ethical, quality, scientific, and good clinical practice standards.
+The FDA also provides registration and regulatory services for vaccines and biological products, including marketing authorisation, import and export permits, and oversight of biological-product applications.

+In 2023, Ghana established the National Vaccine Institute through the National Vaccine Institute Act, 2023.
+The Act created the institute to coordinate and supervise research, development, and manufacturing of vaccines and sera in Ghana.
+The World Health Organization has described Ghana's vaccine-manufacturing ambition as linked to the strengthening of clinical-trials systems, pharmaceutical production capacity, and health-security infrastructure.